ghRevelle/pytc/README.md

 ## Notes

-Rapid City Regional Airport is a regional airport we chose for our testing.
+San Diego International Airport is the airport we chose for our testing.

 Why?

-- It is not too large: it has just two runways and services either GA or small commercial aircraft
-- It does not have a lot of traffic from surrounding airports
+- It has 1 runway: this makes our model as simple as possible
+- It handles mostly commercial aircraft: this means approaching aircraft should be aligned with the runway multiple miles before entering tower airspace
 - It is in the US (more data available)
-- One of our developers has visited before